 You have warm and cool colors, you have shades and tones.
 You have colors that are opposites and will make your eyes wonky just looking at them together.
 You have some colors that make other colors look totally different when used next to each other.
 Whole courses have been taught on color theory and some artists spend lifetimes devoting themselves to the use of color.

-When it comes to choosing a color for your site, you have to consider the whole picture.
-Literally.
-You’ll be using more than one to make up the complete design.
+You’ll be using more than one color to make up the complete design.
 Just like a photograph or painting, it takes a palette to make a picture.
 What do you want your site to say?
 If you’re a foodie site, red and yellow may be for you.
 Studies have shown red and yellow stimulate the appetite.
 I know when I see certain shades of yellow and red, I instantly think mustard and ketchup, and from there it’s a short leap to McDonalds.
 Cravings for cheeseburgers aren’t too far behind after that.

 Some colors you want to use as your primary color throughout the site, like in the banner and for a background.
 Others, usually the really bright, eye-catching ones, you want to use as accent colors that highlight your links or draw attention to specific areas of your site.